Dr Stephanie Satariano

 Provide supervision to trainee VIG practitioners from a range of backgrounds, including Educational Psychology, Clinical Psychology, Counselling and Education.

 Co-run initial training days for new VIG practitioners

 Co-facilitate accreditation days for trainee VIG practitioners.

-Sit on the British Psychological Society, Faculty of Paediatric Neuropsychology Board.
+Secretary for the British Psychological Society, Faculty of Paediatric Neuropsychology Board.

 MSc Clinical Paediatric Neuropsychology (University College London)